PJK/libcbor/doc/source/index.rst

 Overview
 --------
-Libcbor is a C library for parsing and generating CBOR_, the general-purpose schema-less binary data format.
+*libcbor* is a C library for parsing and generating CBOR_, the general-purpose schema-less binary data format.

 Main features
- - Robust, standard compliant C99 implementation
+ - Robust, standard compliant C11 [#]_ implementation
  - Performant, yet quite general - suitable for embedding or binding to higher level languages
  - Proper handling of UTF-8
  - Stream & chunked processing - works great with event-driven network applications